 Shannon Klein, Office Operations Assistant

-Hello, my name is Shannon Nettesheim and I am the new Office Operations Assistant.
+Hello, my name is Shannon Nettesheim Klein and I am the Office Operations Associate.
 I have previously worked with Milwaukee Center for Independence for the last five years with the IRIS (iLife) program.
 I am thrilled to start my journey with FoodWIse and learn more about nutrition while helping others in our community.

 Jill VanAirsdale, Teaching Coordinator